DoubleARon96/battleships_mk2/README.md

 ## Other Tests
 - I got friend to play test
 - I also tried to break the game by :
-  - spaming the input with letters and with numbers
+  - spamming the input with letters and with numbers
   - wrote in all different ways to cause it to crash, other than ctrl C